 “I was surprised (in a good way) by how interesting, relevant, and interactive the course was.” — From a program course evaluation

 We afford special attention to the historical and global dimensions of the presidency.
-The course considers the success and failures of past presidents, from George Washington to Barack Obama.
-Students will also study the role of the American president on the world stage as well as how the institution of the presidency compares to other heads of state around the world.
-Students leave the course with a multifaceted understanding of the presidency.
+Students study the role of the American president on the world stage as well as how the institution of the presidency compares to other heads of state around the world.
+They leave the course with a multifaceted understanding of the presidency.
 Upon completion, participants are prepared for college-level coursework in American politics.

 Benjamin Serby is a doctoral student in Columbia University's Department of History.
 His research and teaching interests include 20th Century U.S. intellectual, cultural, and political history.
 Benjamin holds a B.A. with highest honors from Brandeis University and an M.A. and M.Phil. from Columbia.
 During the 2016-2017 academic year, as an Andrew W. Mellon Predoctoral Fellow in Museum Education at the Museum of the City of New York, he worked on public history education content development and taught elementary, middle, and high school students about social movements and urban history.
 He has worked as a teaching assistant at Columbia for six semesters.
 He has also worked as a research archivist at Columbia’s Rare Book and Manuscript Library, and previously conducted history walking tours for general audiences in lower Manhattan.
 During the 2018-2019 academic year, Benjamin advised and taught first-year students in Columbia's Undergraduate Scholars Program.